therealmarv/python-ansible-playbook/README.md

 # python-ansible-playbook
-Very basic example of how to run a command like ansible-playboy in Python itself.
+Very basic example of how to run a command like ansible-playbook in Python itself.